The Best Ever Roasted Golden Beets!

 There are a number of different ways to do this.

-- If you’re beets are large, you halve or quarter them leaving the skin on (as seen here), place cut side up in a roasting dish, then drizzle with olive oil, kosher salt, and pepper.
+- Roasted beets in a baking pan: If the beets are large, halve or quarter them, leaving the skin on (as seen here), place cut side up in a roasting dish, then drizzle with olive oil, kosher salt, and pepper.
 Cook at high heat until tender, about 60 minutes at 400 F. Let cool about 5 minutes before gently rubbing the skin off with a paper towel or kitchen towel.

-- Place whole or halved beets on a square of aluminum foil, then top with olive oil, salt and pepper.
+- Roasted beets in foil: Place whole or halved beets on a square of aluminum foil, then top with olive oil, salt and pepper.
 Fold the aluminum foil up and over the beets, sealing them completely.
 Place on a baking sheet and roast for 45 minutes – 1 hour.
 Let cool 5 minutes, then remove skins as directed above.

-Totally!
-The same cooking method applies whether you’re roasting golden beets, red beets, candy cane beets (these are gorgeous, by the way), or any other kind you get your hands on.
+The same cooking method applies whether you’re roasting golden beets, red beets, or chioggia beets (these are the gorgeous ones that look like a candy cane on the inside!), or any other kind you get your hands on.

 When roasting, cook at a high temperature — at least 400 F, but higher is fine.
 Cooking time varies depending on size of beets and whether they’re cut, but typically 1 hr is perfect.
-It’s hard to overcook beets!
+Roasted beets are very forgiving!

 You can interpret this in any way!

-- creamy: horseradish cream sauce, creme fraiche, herb aioli, whipped ricotta, goat cheese
+- Creamy: horseradish cream sauce, creme fraiche, herb aioli, homemade ricotta, goat cheese

-- crunchy: walnuts, pistachios, marcona almonds, homemade croutons, rye crackers
+- Crunchy: walnuts, pistachios, marcona almonds (yum!), homemade croutons, rye crackers

-- greens: arugula, tarraon, oregano, mint, dill, baby lettuce, swiss chard greens
+- Greens: arugula, tarragon, oregano, mint, dill, baby lettuce, swiss chard greens

 Speaking of flaky salt, let’s discuss more…

-- Table salt: the most common, but I literally never use this — don’t even keep it in my house!
+- Table salt: the most common, but I never use this.
+I don’t even keep table salt in our house!
 Contains iodine.
 Dissolves quickly.
 If a recipe calls for table salt, do not substitute with other salt unless you adjust the ratio.
 1 Tbsp of table salt is way more pungent than 1 Tbsp kosher salt.

 - Kosher salt: my go-to all-purpose salt.
 It’s flakier than table salt, but dissolves easily when cooking or baking with it.
 Does not contain iodine.

-- Flaky salt: these are your large, course flakes that are PERFECT for finishing dishes such as grilled meats, any and all crostini, and of course baked goods!
+- Flaky salt: these are your large, coarse flakes that are perfect for finishing dishes such as grilled meats, any and all crostini, and of course baked goods!
 Nothing beats (beets? hah!) a chocolate chip cookie fresh out of the oven with flaky sea salt generously sprinkled on top.
 I keep Maldon Sea Salt by my stove at all times.

 There are of course other varieties, but those are the main ones you’ll see used in recipes.
-Phew, glad we got that out of the way!
+Finishing dishes with salt and seasoning food appropriately is a game changer.
+Don’t be scared of salt!

-If you make my Roasted Golden Beets with Horseradish, please let me know by leaving a review below!
+For those nights when you want simple, healthy food that feels a touch elegant, this is the recipe for you!!
+If you make these Roasted Golden Beets with Horseradish, please let us know by leaving a review and rating below!

 Looking for more restaurant-worthy meals?
 Check out the following recipes!